geminilabs/megatype/README.md

 );

 ```
-``
 Breaking down the map:
 `cols` is the number of Susy grid columns for this layout.
 Can be an integer or [Susy column list](http://susydocs.oddbird.net/en/latest/settings/#columns).
 `start` is the start position of the breakpoint.
 Can be `px` or `em`.
 `max` is the max width of the container.
 Can be `px`, `em`, or `%`.
 `rootsize` is the base font size applied to the `html` element.
 Can be `px` or `rem`.
 This also controls our grid size at this breakpoint.
 `gutter` is the size of our grid gutters.
 Can be `px` or `rem`.

 These values can be retreived easily using the `break-get` function, eg:
 ```scss
 width: break-get(3, max-width);
 ```

 To intialise the baseline, call MegaType at the top of your code:
 `@include megatype;`
-You may also wish to apply `max` widths to any content you wish to be contained:
+You may also wish to apply `max` widths from your config to any content you wish to be contained:
 ```scss
 .my-container {
     @include set-container;